qomolangmaice/ZedOS/README.md

  $ make

-2. Compile, link and run *.iso(in qemu).
+2. Compile, link and run ZedOS.iso(in qemu).

  $ make run

-3. If you want generate the new *.iso, you should delete all *.o and *.iso at first.
+3. If you want generate the new ZedOS.iso, you should delete all object files and ZedOS.iso at first.

  $ make clean